Back to the full dot-point answer

 Insulin normally binds receptors on muscle, liver and fat cells, triggering glucose uptake via GLUT4 transporters.
 In T2DM, intracellular fat metabolites and inflammatory signalling impair insulin receptor signalling, producing insulin resistance.
 Beta cells compensate by hypersecreting insulin; over years they exhaust, glucose rises, and diabetes appears.

-What is effects?Show answer
+What are effects?Show answer

 Chronic hyperglycaemia non-enzymatically glycates proteins, damaging blood vessel walls.